Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Seafood, shellfish (depending on type of shellfish)

-Many areas of the country contain very little iodine in the soil.
-Subsequently, crops produced in these areas and animals raised on these crops are exposed to very little iodine.
-Prior to the addition of iodine to table salt, these iodine-poor areas produced a large number of people with goiters (an enlargement of the thyroid gland caused by insufficient iodine in the diet).
-This problem has largely disappeared following the iodination of salt and the widespread consumption (even inland) of ocean fish and shellfish.
-However, despite iodized salt, daily iodine intake appears to be decreasing.
+Many areas of the country have very little iodine in the soil.
+As a result, crops in these areas and animals raised on these crops are exposed to little iodine.
+Before iodine was added to table salt, many people in these areas had goiters.
+This problem has mostly gone away now.
+This is likely due to iodized salt and the widespread consumption of ocean fish and shellfish.

-Iodized salt contains potassium iodide, usually in a ratio of one part iodine to 10,000–100,000 parts salt.
-Although this means there is actually very little iodine in salt, there is a sufficient amount to prevent the development of a goiter.
-Typically, iodized salt produced in the United States contains 76–100 micrograms of iodine per gram of salt.
+Iodized salt contains potassium iodide.
+It’s often in a ratio of one part iodine to 10,000–100,000 parts salt.
+This means there’s very little iodine in the salt.
+But it’s enough to prevent goiter.
+Iodized salt made in the U.S. contains 76–100 mcg of iodine per gram of salt.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |